Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-By Section~4.2 we know that the shape of the Seshadri constant on an abelian threefold affects the magnitude of the infinitesimal width.
-Geometry will tell us that this connection is much richer.

-Let $B$ be an ample class on $X$ and $C\subseteq X$ an irreducible with $q\deq \textup{mult}_0(C)\geq 2$ and denote by $S=C+C\subseteq X$.
-Assume that $\epsilon(B;0) = \frac{(B\cdot C)}{q}$.
-In the literature these are so called \textit{Seshadri exceptional curve}.
-Inspired by Lemma~4.2 from \cite{CN14}, we have the following proposition: \begin{proposition} Under the above notation, assume $S$ is not an abelian surface.
-Then at least one of the two conditions is satisfied: \begin{enumerate} \item $\mu(B;0)\ \leq \ \frac{q}{q-1}\epsilon(B;0)$. \item $\textup{mult}_C(S)\ \geq \ 2 $. \end{enumerate} \end{proposition} \begin{remark} It is worth pointing out that in the above two statements we have assumed that $S$ is not abelian.
-So, it is natural to ask what happens when it is.
+The connection between the Seshadri constant and the infinitesimal width runs deeper than Corollary \ref{cor:width}.
+Let $C\subseteq A$ be an irreducible curve with $q\deq \textup{mult}_0(C)\geq 2$ and $\epsilon(B,0) = (B\cdot C)/q$, i.e. a \textit{Seshadri exceptional curve} of $B$.
+Inspired by \cite[Lemma 4.2]{CN14}, we have the following proposition: \begin{proposition} Under the above notation, assume $S=C+C\subseteq A$ is not an abelian surface.
+Then at least one of the two conditions is satisfied: \begin{enumerate} \item $\mu(B, 0)\ \leq \ \frac{q}{q-1}\epsilon(B,0)$. \item $\textup{mult}_C(S)\ \geq \ 2 $. \end{enumerate} \end{proposition} \begin{remark} When $S$ is abelian, we have a slightly different inequality

-Taking a closer look at the proofs of Proposition~\ref{prop:induction} and Proposition~\ref{prop:seshadriwidth}, then whenever $C$ is a Seshadri exceptional curve for $B$ on $X$ with $q\geq 2$, i.e. $C$ is at least not elliptic, then

-This is due to two facts.
-First, the proof of Proposition~\ref{prop:induction} implies that $t_S\leq \mu(B|_S;0)$ instead of the stronger one with the width.
-Second, the proof of Proposition~\ref{prop:seshadriwidth} uses the inequality $C^2\geq q^2-q$ from \cite{EL93} applied on any surface.
-If $S$ is abelian one can use the stronger version $C^2\geq q^2-q+2$ from \cite{KSS09}. \end{remark} \begin{proof} Suppose that for a general point $x\in C$ the surface $S$ is smooth at $x$.
-By Proposition~\ref{prop:induction}, in order to prove the first outcome in this case, it is enough to show the inequality

-On $S$ the curve $C_x\deq C+x$ has the same data at $x$ as the curve $C$ at the origin $0$.
-Since the Seshadri constant increases when restricting to subvarieties, then $\epsilon(B;x)=\epsilon(B|_S;x)$.
-So, it suffices to show the inequality
+First, the first inequality in $(\ref{eq:infinitesimalwidth})$ works when $S$ is abelian, so $t_S\leq \mu(B|_S;0)$.
+Second, for the proof of Proposition~\ref{prop:seshadriwidth} we uses the inequality $C^2\geq q^2-q$ from \cite{EL93}, holding for any surface.
+If $S$ is abelian \cite{KSS09} provides a stronger one $C^2\geq q^2-q+2$. \end{remark} \begin{proof} Suppose that $S$ is smooth at a very general point $x\in C$.
+Applying Proposition~\ref{prop:induction} and the fact that $C_x\deq C+x$ has the same data at $x$ as $C$ at the origin, then it suffices to show

-Taking a resolution of singularities of $S$ that is an isomorphism around $x$, it suffices, By Lemma~\ref{lem:infinitesimalwidth}, to prove this inequality when $S$ is smooth, the class $A=B|_S$ is big and nef and there is no curve $F\subseteq S$ containing the point $x$ with $(A\cdot F)=0$.
-But in this setup, we have the following inequality
+Modulo a resolution of singularities, we can assume by Lemma~\ref{lem:infinitesimalwidth} that $S$ is everywhere smooth and $R=B|_S$ is big and nef.
+If $F\subseteq S$ is a curve with $(R\cdot F)=0$, then $F^2<0$ by Hodge index.
+So, the choice of $x$ implies that there is no such curve through it.
+Our goal is to show